rocurley/glowfic-dl/README.md

 ## TODOs

-- [ ] Cache the posts on disk, so we don't have to fetch each time
+- [x] Cache the posts on disk, so we don't have to fetch each time
-- [ ] Route `http://glowflow.io` to this page?
+- [x] Route `http://glowflow.io` to this page?
+- [x] Support dark mode?
+- [ ] Trim down unneeded stuff from the ebook side of things
+  - [ ] OR combine back with ebook reader code, to add a one-click "download as Ebook" feature
 - [ ] Support boards and continuities??
-- [ ] Trim down unneeded stuff from the ebook side of things
-- [ ] Support dark mode?